tomheston/fragility-metrics/FRAGILITY_METRICS.md

-# FRAGILITY METRICS v9.6
+# FRAGILITY METRICS v10.0

 ## The Fragility-Robustness Framework: Unified Metrics for Statistical Evidence Quality Across Discrete and Continuous Outcome Types
 **Thomas F. Heston**
 *Department of Family Medicine, University of Washington, Seattle, WA, USA*
 *Department of Medical Education and Clinical Sciences, Washington State University, Spokane, WA, USA*
 **ORCID:** [0000-0002-5655-2512](https://orcid.org/0000-0002-5655-2512)
-**Version:** 9.6
+**Version:** 10.0
-**Date:** November 22, 2025
+**Date:** November 25, 2025

 ---

 ## Abstract
-Statistical evidence quality assessment requires metrics beyond p-values.
-This reference establishes a complete, model-free framework with two orthogonal dimensions scaled identically 0–1:
+Instead of reporting p-values alone (“partial evidence”), we propose complete statistical evidence, defined as the triplet p–fr–nb: the p-value (significance), a fragility quotient fr (classification stability), and a neutrality-boundary robustness metric nb (distance from therapeutic neutrality).

-**Fragility (fr)** measures the proportion of relevant data (or SE-scale shift) required to flip significance classification, with primary metrics MFQ (recommended default for 2×2 binary outcomes), GFQ (gold standard for r×c and multinomial), DFQ (diagnostic benchmarks), BFQ (single-arm benchmarks), CFQ (continuous outcomes via Welch t-geometry), and PFI (fixed-margin designs).
+**Fragility (fr)** measures the proportion of relevant data (or SE-scale shift) required to flip significance classification, with primary metrics MFQ (recommended default for 2×2 binary outcomes), GFQ (gold standard for r×c and multinomial), DFQ (diagnostic benchmarks), BFQ (single-arm benchmarks), CFQ (continuous outcomes via Welch t-geometry), PFI (fixed-margin designs), ANOVA-FQ (multi-group continuous outcomes), and ZFQ (the Fisher-z (Zerko) Fragility Quotient; correlations).

-**Robustness (nb)** quantifies geometric distance from therapeutic neutrality via the Neutrality Boundary Framework (NBF), with primary metrics RQ (independent-sample binary/multinomial), MHQ (matched-pair/fixed-margin designs), DNB (diagnostic odds ratio), Proportion-NBF (single-arm benchmarks), MeCI (continuous means), DTI (correlation), Agreement-NBF (raw agreement), and ANOVAη² (multi-group).
+**Robustness (nb)** quantifies geometric distance from therapeutic neutrality via the Neutrality Boundary Framework (NBF), with primary metrics RQ (independent-sample binary/multinomial), MHQ (matched-pair/fixed-margin designs), DNB (diagnostic odds ratio), Proportion-NBF (single-arm benchmarks and agreement vs chance), MeCI (continuous means), DTI (correlation), and ANOVAη² (multi-group).

 All metrics use only observed counts or published summary statistics; no raw data, simulation, reconstruction, or covariate models permitted.
 Fragility always measures classification stability (high fr is desirable when the p-value supports the claim).
 Robustness interpretation is claim-dependent: high nb supports "effect exists" claims, undermines "no effect" claims.

-This document finalizes the integration of continuous-outcome measures (CFQ + MeCI), single-arm benchmark measures (BFQ + Proportion-NBF), and the unified fr/nb notation, providing a complete evidence-quality system applicable to nearly every standard study design with minimal assumptions. **The p–fr–nb triplet has the potential to replace “statistically significant” with “convincingly effective.”**
+This document finalizes the integration of continuous-outcome measures (CFQ, MeCI, ANOVA-FQ, ZFQ), single-arm benchmark measures (BFQ + Proportion-NBF), and the unified fr/nb notation, providing a complete evidence-quality system applicable to nearly every standard study design with minimal assumptions.
+We define “complete statistical evidence” as the p–fr–nb triplet: p for significance, fr for fragility, and nb for robustness, replacing partial evidence based only on statistical significance or nonsignificance.

 **Keywords**: statistical fragility, statistical robustness, neutrality boundary framework, fragility index, continuous fragility quotient, evidence quality metrics, p-value limitations, model-free statistics

 ---
 ## Executive Summary

-> **Whereas p < 0.05 establishes statistical significance, a concordant p–fr–nb triplet (low p + high fr + high nb) establishes convincing, replication-ready evidence of a genuine treatment effect.
-The p–fr–nb framework has the potential to become the new gold standard for declaring a finding believable.**
+> **Whereas p < 0.05 establishes statistical significance, a concordant p–fr–nb triplet (low p + high fr + high nb) establishes convincing, complete statistical evidence.**

+Traditional practice reports only the p-value for a given analysis, which we term partial evidence: it addresses compatibility with the null but not the stability of that decision or the distance from therapeutic neutrality.
+We define complete statistical evidence as the triplet (p, fr, nb), where p quantifies statistical significance, fr is a 0–1 fragility quotient measuring how much the data must change to flip the significance classification, and nb is a 0–1 robustness metric measuring geometric distance from the neutrality boundary.
+Only when all three dimensions align (low p, high fr, high nb for “effect exists” claims) do we regard the statistical evidence as complete in the sense of being decision-ready and replication-ready.

+Reporting only p-values yields partial evidence, because it ignores both the stability of the conclusion (fragility) and the distance from neutrality (robustness).
+The p–fr–nb triplet restores these missing dimensions and constitutes complete statistical evidence for a result.

 ### The Statistical Evidence Framework
 Modern evidence assessment rests on three orthogonal statistical dimensions plus clinical effect size: